DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Experiments and Discussion

 \subsection{Results}

-We demonstrate the effectiveness of our method on a variety of meshes belonging to different object classes, natural and human-made.
-This clearly demonstrates that our editing method is not limited to any class or classes of objects.
-A gallery of results is shown in the Figures~\ref{fig:teaser},\ref{fig:results1} and ~\ref{fig:results2}.
-In figures \ref{fig:results1} and ~\ref{fig:results2}, the left three columns are the input to the pipeline, and the right two columns are the output of the pipeline.
-A 360 degree view of our models as well as time lapse video of the optimization is provided in the accompanying video.
+\tibin{ We demonstrate the effectiveness and generality of our method on a variety of meshes belonging to different object classes, engineering, and free-form shaped objects.
+A gallery of results is shown in Figures~\ref{fig:teaser},\ref{fig:results_rigidity}, \ref{fig:results1}, and ~\ref{fig:results2} as well as the accompanying video.
 All the meshes were rendered with and without texture to show the geometry clearly.
 The meshes were obtained from TurboSquid, Thingi10K\cite{zhou2016thingi10k}, and TEXTure\cite{richardson2023texture}.
-For the meshes without texture (car, cat, chair, spaceship, castle, and snow monster), we generated the texture using \cite{richardson2023texture}.
-As can be seen from all result figures, the deformation results are realistic while satisfying the user constraints and, as shown in Figure~\ref{fig:comparison}, clearly outperform the results from pure geometric deformations that are not aware of the global structure of the object.
+For the meshes without texture (car, lantern, flamingo, cat, handbag, castle, dragon, rocket, chair), we generated the texture using \cite{richardson2023texture}.
+In figures \ref{fig:results1} and ~\ref{fig:results2}, the first column shows: the original image, the region of influence, and the user constraints; the second column shows our result, including highlighting certain features or rendering from an alternative viewpoint and the third column shows a result generated using the ARAP~\cite{chao2010simple} method.
+As can be seen from all the experiments, our deformation results are realistic, smooth and satisfy the user constraints. }

+\tibin{ In figures \ref{fig:results1} and ~\ref{fig:results2} the results are generated using the default weights except for the lantern and castle.
+For the lantern example, we use the weights specified in section~\ref{impldetails} to inhibit the rotations and for the castle example we simultaneously use a mask to avoid a shearing artifact in one of the castle's columns and also we inhibited the rotations. }